icai-uma/SRCNN3D_RegSS/README.md

-**Super-resolution of 3D MRI images by regular random shifting: SRCNN3D+RegSS**
+**Super-resolution of 3D MRI images by regular random shifting**

+SRCNN3D+RegSS
+---
 This code executes the RegSS-SRCNN3D method for a set of input images
----

 ## Pre-requisites